 Judge Dyk also asked whether Congress imposing a sixty-day time limit in other statutes, but not this statute, means that Congress meant to maintain the general six-year statute of limitations.
 Bruskin said this would be reading too much into Congressional silence.
 Notably, Judge O’Malley later said that her concerns were covered by Judge Dyk’s questions.

 With regard to the sixty-day limit set forth in the Federal Circuit Rule, Judge Wallach asked if the Department of Justice would object to the court simply repealing its own internal rule.
 Bruskin responded that there are processes that the court typically goes through that allow the public to weigh in, and that the court should do so if it plans on changing the rule.

 Similarly, Judge Taranto asked if there were any examples of other courts adopting a limit that was shorter than the six-year statute of limitations, which would be possible by interpreting the six-year limit to be the upper bound.
 Bruskin answered, “no,” but he maintained that the Federal Circuit being a specialized court is in a unique position with respect to VA procedure and should not base its decision on this fact.
 He conceded, however, that there was no precedent that necessarily permits it or precludes this approach.

-Judge Chen raised the question of whether the BVA are “officers” of the Veterans Administration because they are not bound by the manual as interpreted by the BVA.
+Judge Chen raised the question of whether the BVA are “officers” of Veterans Affairs because they are not bound by the manual as interpreted by the BVA.
 Bruskin noted that mechanisms such as general counsel opinions allow the VA to exercise control over the BVA, and thus, he argued, the members of the BVA are employees not officers.